Why Science is an Essential Subject in Middle School

 “Have you ever wondered why you need to learn science in elementary school?
 Many students wonder why they need to learn it so early in life.
 Others just fail to understand the importance of including it in the school years.
 Science offers the answers to various questions we ask out of curiosity, in our early years.
 For instance, how does it rain?
 How does our body function? and many more.” read more here

 When is the right age to introduce the science subjects?
 If a student has challenges learning the subject from the moment it is introduced, should he give up?
 These are some of the questions students, and possibly, some parents ask themselves.
 It is important to note that at a young age, children absorb as much information as possible.
-This is the perfect time to teach them about the world and respond to questions they have that often have scientific answers to them.
+This is the perfect time to teach them about how the world works and respond to questions they have that often have scientific answers to them.
 Science is also a vast subject.
 It is always best to cover the basics early so that students can expand on this knowledge as they progress to middle school.

 Science is not a distant subject as we adults might think.
 Before this idea takes hold in our young students, we need to re-examine our own opinions of science.
 With technology all around us today, we can use this as an angle to approach science with our students.
 We cannot afford to have less specialists in science-heavy careers as this will impact a society’s development.
 To prevent that from happening we need to start with ourselves today.